 A Long History

 In 2006, Salisbury Green, owned and managed by the University of Edinburgh, opened as a hotel and conference centre.
-This is the just the latest chapter in the long history of the fascinating building.
+This is just the latest chapter in the long history of this fascinating building.

-The original house at Salisbury Green was built for an Edinburgh merchant, Alexander Scott, in the 1750s, and its supporting walls are still encased within the existing building.
-Although fairly tall, with three floors, this first building probably had just two rooms on the ground floor and a maximum of three on the first and second floors.
+The original house at Salisbury Green was built in the 1750s for an Edinburgh merchant, Alexander Scott.
+It's supporting walls are still encased within the existing building.
+Although fairly tall, with three floors, the original building probably had just two rooms on the ground floor and a maximum of three on the first and second floors.
 There also appears to have been servants’ accommodation in the attic, as indicated by the topmost pair of windows (which can still be seen) in the gable walls.

-In 1770 the house was purchased by the Dick family of Prestonfield House as a residence for Lady Dick-Cunningham, and a single-storey drawing room extension was built, its bowed design possible inspired by a pair of two-storey bowed extensions at Prestonfield House.
+In 1770 the house was purchased by the Dick family of Prestonfield House as a residence for Lady Dick-Cunningham, and a single-storey drawing room extension was built.
+Its bowed design possibly inspired by a pair of two-storey bowed extensions at Prestonfield House.
 The room is still known as the Drawing room.

 Adding a tower house

 When publisher William Nelson acquired the house in 1860, he commissioned the architect John Lessels to make alterations.
 Lessels designed a single-storey extension to the rear and created a new block on the north side of the building.

 The façade of the original house was completely encased in new stonework and lavishly carved with Scots Renaissance detail.

 Not only did the conversion provide extra living space but since the new block emulated a tower house of the fifteenth century, it gave the appearance that the main part of the house had been added later.

 On the pediments of the block are heraldic motifs such as the letter N for Nelson and, from the family’s coat of arms, an arm holding a sword.
 Above a window casement is a pious inscription: "Every house is builded by some man but he that built all things is God".